224 High Street Kensington,

 The Commonwealth Institute has been described as the second most important post-war building in London, after the Royal Festival Hall, and was designated a Grade II* Listed building in 1988.
 In 2005, the developers requested the Listed building status be removed, but this was refused.
 In 2009, the building still sat empty and unused in this affluent area of West London.

 On 19th September 2009, revised plans were approved by Kensington & Chelsea Council for the Insitute building to become a new home for the Design Museum.
-This will entail renovation and a few alterations to the Institute building, but the theatre auditorium and other surrounding buildings would be demolished.
-2014 is planned for the completion of renovation work, and the opening of the Design Museum.
+This entailed renovation and a few alterations to the Institute building, but the theatre auditorium and other surrounding buildings would be demolished.
+The Design Museum was opened by Sir Terence Conran in November 2016.

 Just login to your account and subscribe to this theater